Pesteves2002/Odin-Project/README.md

+# Odin Project

-Personal Repository with some projects from the (Odin Project](https://www.theodinproject.com/about].
+Personal Repository with some projects from the [Odin Project](https://www.theodinproject.com/about).

 - HTML and CSS
   - [Introduction to basic HTML](https://pesteves2002.github.io/Odin-Project/Foundations/html-boilerplate/)